PrimeDeviation/open-instructor/README.md

 ### Configuration with .env

-Open Interpreter allows you to set default behaviors using a .env file.
+Open Instructor allows you to set default behaviors using a .env file.
 This provides a flexible way to configure the interpreter without changing command-line arguments every time.

 Here's a sample .env configuration: